Rudolf Brandt: War crimes: Jewish skull collection

 Brandt was a member of the entourage which accompanied Himmler into hiding, leaving Flensberg on 10 May 1945, with the goal of reaching Bavaria.
 He became separated from Himmler and surrendered along with half of the six-man group to British troops on 21 May.
-On the same day, Himmler and his two aides Werner Grothmann and Heinz Macher were stopped and detained at a checkpoint set up by former Soviet POWs.
-On 23 May Himmler was brought to the British 31st Civilian Interrogation Camp near Lüneburg.

-Brandt watched from inside the wire of the detention camp when Himmler was brought in.
-Himmler identified himself to the duty officer, Captain Thomas Selvester.
-Himmler was then taken to the headquarters of the Second British Army in Lüneburg, where during a medical exam he committed suicide by biting down on a hidden cyanide ampule.

 Trial and execution

-Rudolf Brandt was indicted after the war by the US Military Tribunal, on charges of:
+Rudolf Brandt was indicted in October 1946 by the US Military Tribunal, on charges of: